Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Static and dynamic code analysis, penetration testing, and fuzz testing are examples of security testing techniques that assist in locating and addressing software vulnerabilities during the development and deployment stages, guaranteeing a solid and safe architecture.

-They entail safeguards to graciously handle errors and keep private data safe from prying eyes.
+• They entail safeguards to graciously handle errors and keep private data safe from prying eyes.
 This entails cleaning up error messages, safely tracking errors, and giving users only the information they require.
-Furthermore, appropriate exception-handling procedures—such as employing try-catch blocks—help guard against possible security flaws like data leaks and denial-of-service assaults.

-72. Describe your experience with designing for secure cloud environments and network segmentation.
+72. What experience exists with designing secure cloud environments and network segmentation?

 Ans: